-Loaded Longboards Review – Good Quality is Expensive!
+Loaded Longboards Review – Worth it?

 Like long time running Landyachtz and Sector 9, Loaded have been in the skate game for a while, and could be considered one of Longboarding’s classics.
 Carving out an identity associated with longboard dancing, freestyling and cruising.